goswinr/Rhino.Scripting/README.md

 [goswinr.github.io/Rhino.Scripting](https://goswinr.github.io/Rhino.Scripting)

 ### .NET Framework or .NET Core?
-This libray is currently only targeting .NET Framework 4.8.\
+This library is currently only targeting .NET Framework 4.8.\
 However, it should work in .NET 7.0 or higher as well.\
 But I could not yet compile it targeting net7.0, see https://discourse.mcneel.com/t/rhinocommon-with-net7-0-target/200460/2